Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Address Demand.md

  💡 Tip: To unhide addressed demands, uncheck **Hide Addressed Demands**.

 6. Confirmation pop-ups will appear at the start and end of batch demand generation.
 Click OK to proceed.
-7. To view the batch name to its first value after generating demand, go to **Supply and Demand** and select **Demand Batch List** under your user account.
-It will be listed as the latest item.
+7. To view the batch name set to its initial value after generating demand, go to **Supply and Demand** and select **Demand Batch List** under your user account.
+It will appear as the most recent item.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/23_demand_batch_name.png" width="300" height="100">